tpxtron/rcSEOCMS/README.md

 2a.
 If necessary, also change the file owners to www-data ("chmod -R www-data:www-data data")
 3. Edit config.ini and follow the instructions
 4. Point your webserver's root directory to public/
-5. Set up URL rewriting according to REWRITE_CONFIG in your webserver
+5. Set up URL rewriting according to URL Rewriting Configuration (see below) in your webserver
 6. You can find your administration interface in /admin/